Waterworld: Plot

-Later, Helen explains that she believes humans once lived on land and demands to know where the Mariner collected his dirt.
-He provides her with a homemade diving bell to show her the underwater remains of Denver, Colorado and the soil on the ocean's floor, seeming to disprove Helen's belief.
-When they surface, they find that the Smokers have caught up to them, threatening to kill them if they do not hand over Enola, who is hiding aboard the boat.
+After evading a trap set by the Smokers, the Mariner confronts Helen about their unusual persistence.
+She admits they are after Enola, for the supposed directions to Dryland tattooed on her back and demands to know where the Mariner collected his dirt.
+He takes her in a jury-rigged diving bell and shows her the underwater remains of Denver, Colorado and the soil on the ocean's floor, crushing her belief in Dryland.
+When they surface, the pair find that the Smokers have caught up.
+They capture Enola and try to kill Helen and the Mariner before the two dive underwater.
+The Smokers set the trimaran on fire and leave.